 Two of our favourite places to stay on the eastern end of Kangaroo Island are: American River, Mercure Kangaroo Island Lodge www.kilodge.com.au or Cape Willoughby, Sea Dragon Lodge: www.seadragonlodge.com.au

-Let a local do the driving, there’s a range of local guides now offering unique cellar door trail experiences, two of our favourites: Exceptional Kangaroo Island www.exceptionalkangarooisland.com or Kangaroo Island Hire A Guide www.kiguide.com.au.
+Let a local do the driving.
+A range of local guides now offer unique cellar door trail experiences.
+Two of our favourites are Exceptional Kangaroo Island (www.exceptionalkangarooisland.com) and Kangaroo Island Hire A Guide (www.kiguide.com.au).

 Spectacular windswept coastline, deserted beaches washed clean by the sea, stunning green fields full of winter lambs and wildlife in abundance.
 And the best part?
 You can join the locals in feeling like you have Kangaroo Island almost to yourself.